Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw04/README.md

 Join, merge, look up
 1. I first had issues here because I created a data file (.csv) and imported it into my R but then my knitr wouldn't work because it couldn't find my data.
 After googling I realized that I need to upload my data to github and then have a `read_csv` line in r.
+Otherwise this was pretty straight forward.
+I did notice that in my case the `inner_join` and `semi_join` were returning the same values since there were no multiples.
+So then I decided to join by year just for fun.
+This finally returned different datasets for `inner_join` and `semi_join`.
+But since the year factors mean different things, it is totally uninterpretable.

+Bonus comparisons:
+The `merge` was as expected.
+But the `match` function yeilded interesting results.
+When I performed match for gapminder and nato dataset, it returned a vector of NAs equal to the number of variables in gapminder.
+But when I performed a match for nato and natoRenamed (only a variable renamed here), it returned a vector with 1 and 2.
+I had to google this to figure out what it means.
+It doesn't seem like it is a very different funciton than join/merge, because it is really just a check for anything that matches.